Borrowing Policy

 Gift material that pertains to the history of the college (yearbooks, senior projects, etc.), are not retained in the library but are forwarded to the College Archives.

-The Library is under no obligation to accept or acknowledge gifts which are not prearranged, and reserves the right to utilize all donations to its best advantage.
+The library is under no obligation to accept or acknowledge gifts which are not prearranged, and reserves the right to utilize all donations to its best advantage.

 Materials not retained will be disposed of at the discretion of the library, including the possibility of them given to book sales or of them recycled.